 With time and daylight running out, we walked a mile or so out of town through streets of shops, windows filled with wedding dresses, to see the NATO monument.
 A metal structure, symbolising the independence of Kosovo following NATO’s intervention in 1999, it sits as a small park off a busy roundabout, filled with yet more street dogs and locals watching the world go by.

-The next morning we left Prizren and began the beautiful winding drive back towards the capital, Prishtina.
-The capital wasn’t our first destination though, as we detoured south of the capital to visit Prishtina Bear Sanctuary near Gracanica (you can learn more about the sanctuary by reading here).
+The next morning we left Prizren and began the beautiful winding drive back towards the capital, Pristina.
+The capital wasn’t our first destination though, as we detoured south of the capital to visit Four Paws Bear Sanctuary near Gracanica.

 We spent hours at the sanctuary, walking around the (again, very steep) paths that toured the edges of the cages past the friendly bears within.
 The bears, formerly kept privately by individuals or businesses such as restaurants and cafes to draw in punters, live the rest of their lives in idyllic surroundings, among endless space and trees.

-That evening, we set off into Prishtina and its predictably chaotic traffic.
+That evening, we set off into Pristina and its predictably chaotic traffic.
 After a struggle, we found our apartment and settled in for the night.

 That morning we set off into the bustling city to find our first stop, the Museum of Kosovo.
 Just down the road, we were let in past seemingly abandoned military installations and Roman pottery to a new building of exhibits, including a huge mural of Mother Theresa made, incredibly, of staples.
 Saint Mother Theresa, originally born in Skopje (the capital of modern day FYR Macedonia, but formerly of Kosovo under Ottoman rule), is seen as a national hero of Kosovo.
 The museum covers an incredible range in two relatively small floors – from Roman and Byzantine exhibits, pottery and currency, to documents of US acknowledgement of independence and guns and weapons from the World Wars and the late 90s war.
 Strangest of all was a piece of rock, the ‘peace rock’, from Hiroshima, presented as a representation of peace and the end to war.